Security in our Process

 Sometimes you need to make a call between a security fix and a business or user requirement.
 Or you may not know the best way to handle or fix a security issue in your code base.

-Where you are unsure of how to proceed, you can get advice from the Security team.
-To contact them you can either
+Where you are unsure of how to proceed, you can get advice or raise a concern with the Security team.

-- Post a message in their slack channel #security
+- Post a message in their slack channel for #security

 - Email their inbox at security@justice.gov.uk